mdimjasevic/musllvm-klee/README.md

 only available in [SRI's fork](https://github.com/SRI-CSL/whole-program-llvm), I will eventually push it up stream, but have not yet.

-## Ian's notes on using the bitcode
+## Ian's notes on what to do with the bitcode

 Suppose you have an application built,  `nweb.bc` say.
 Then you can do: